thobruk/thobruk.github.io/_posts/2015-04-03-uniqueness-constraint-the-expected-exception.markdown

 title:      "RecordNotUnique - Expect the unexpected."
 date:       2015-04-03 21:19:00
 summary:    Exceptions should not be expected.
 Except when they are.
-categories: rails
+categories: rails activerecord
-published:  false
 ---

 ### TL;DR

 Not all validations are created equal.
 Some hit the database and others don't.
 You need to know which is which.
+Add this to the idea that "exceptions should not be expected" and you are talking about some serious cognitive dissonance.
+Consider using a distributed [Mutex managed by your database server][1] to really do a good job.
+Otherwise a simple `retry` will suffice.

 ### Beer